HPInc/Azure_Deployments/terraform-deployments/docs/README-azure-lls-single-connector.md

 Run ```terraform destroy -force``` to remove all resources created by Terraform.
 If this command doesn't delete everything entirely due to error, another alternative is to delete the resource group itself from the **Resource groups** page in Azure.

 ### 11. Troubleshooting
-- If the console looks frozen, try pressing Enter to unfreeze it.
+- If the console is frozen, try pressing Enter to unfreeze it.
+If freezing persists, a fresh deployment must be performed.
 - If no machines are showing up on CAS Manager or get errors when connecting via PCoIP client, wait 2 minutes and retry.
-- If trying to run a fresh deployment and have been running into errors, delete all files containing  ```.tfstate```.
-These files store the state of the current infrastructure and configuration.
+- If trying to run a fresh deployment and have been running into errors, delete ```terraform.tfstate```.
+This file stores the state of the current infrastructure and configuration.
+Remember to also delete the previous deployment on the [Azure Portal](http://portal.azure.com/) if it's no longer being used.
-- If there is a timeout error regarding **centos-gfx** machine(s) at the end of the deployment, this is because script extensions time out after 30 minutes.
-This happens sometimes but users can still add VMs to CAS Manager.
-    - As a result of this, there will be no outputs displaying on ACS.
-The IP address of the cac machine can be found by going into the deployment's resource group, selecting the machine ```[prefix]-cac-vm-0```, and the **Public IP address** will be shown on the top right.
+- If for any reason there are no outputs displaying on ACS the IP address of the cac machine can be found by going onto the [Azure Portal](http://portal.azure.com/).
+Go into the deployment's resource group, select the machine ```[prefix]-cac-vm-0```, and the **Public IP address** will be shown on the top right.

 Information about connecting to virtual machines for investigative purposes:
 - CentOS and Windows VMs do not have public IPs.
 To connect to a **CentOS** workstations use the Connector (cac-vm) as a bastion host.